Clemapfel/jluna/docs/manual.md

 julia : 5678
 ```

 We see that after assignment, both the value `named_proxy` is pointing to, and the variable of the same name "`Main.var`" were affected by the assignment.
 This is somewhat atypical for julia but familiar to C++-users.
-A named proxy acts like a reference to the julia-side variable. <br><br> While unusual, because of this behavior we are able to do things like:
+A named proxy acts like a reference to the julia-side variable. <br><br> While somewhat unusual, because of this behavior we are able to do things like:

 ```cpp
 State::safe_script("vector_var = [1, 2, 3, 4]")